Aveek-Saha/DuskPlayer/README.md

 * Show Song titles in the playlist instead of showing the file path
 * Fixed a bug where track name and artist would not change on changing tracks
 * Theme can now be changed without restarting the application
+* Show the album name next to the artist's name

 # v4.0.0
 * Brand new theme!
 The Disco theme changes the background color based on the song album art.
 Select it from the themes menu.